Aquachains/StartExeWithWorkdirAndOutput/README.md

 ## Summary

-StartExeWithWorkdirAndOutput.exe expects only the file path of an executable.
+StartExeWithWorkdirAndOutput.exe expects only the file path of an executable as argument.
 For example, if you call __StartExeWithWorkdirAndOutput.exe *C:\dev\test.exe*__, it will set "C:\dev" as the working directory and redirect the output of test.exe to your caller.

 ## But why?